teefoss/textmode/README.md

 ## Console

-If you need a console that can be rendered anywhere within a window, use a `DOS_Console`.
+If you need a console that can be rendered anywhere within an SDL window, use a `DOS_Console`.

 ```c
 SDL_Renderer * renderer;